tarun2599/spyne-sde-2/HLD.md

         * Typically implemented using message queue systems like Apache KAFKA.
         * Tasks are enqueued with relevant data (request ID, CSV rows) and processed by worker nodes asynchronously.
 4. **Worker Nodes**:
-    * **Function**: Retrieve tasks from the queue, process CSV data, and interact with the image processing service.
+    * **Function**: Retrieve tasks from the queue, extract CSV data, and call the image processing service with the data.
     * **Role**: Execute the actual processing tasks asynchronously.
     * **Tasks**:
         * Fetch tasks from the queue.
         * Pass CSV rows and send image URLs to the image processing service.
-        * Track processing status and update the database.
+        * Update the database by creating entries for each image with processing status.
     * **Implementation**:
         * Fetch tasks from the queue and pass the row data to image processing service.
         * Update the database with processing results and status.